You have heard about inbound marketing but the thing is:

 1. Focus On Content Marketing

-Content marketing is the core of inbound marketing.
+Content marketing is at the core of inbound marketing.

-Not only it works all the time, but it also works extremely well.
+Not only does it work all the time, but it also works extremely well.

-In fact, startups like Kinsta scaled their business to 7 figures using the same strategy.
-They published in-depth content consistently and in 12 months their traffic skyrocketed by 1,187%!.
+In fact, startups like Kinsta have scaled their business to 7 figures using the same strategy.
+They published in-depth content consistently, and in 12 months, their traffic skyrocketed by 1,187%!.

 Create a blog for your product.
-Start blogging so you can attract people to need your product and are willing to invest in your tools and services.
+Start blogging so you can attract people who need your product and are willing to invest in your tools and services.

 Consistently create helpful content for free.
-That’s how you master the first stage of inbound marketing which is to attract.
+That’s how you master the first stage of inbound marketing, attraction.

-Here’s an epic guide to creating long-form content that drives traffic.
+Here’s a guide to creating long-form content that drives traffic.

 - Case studies